Peleg/refry/README.md

   action).

 - `schema` (`Schema|String`, optional) - an instance of
-  [normalizr](://github.com/gaearon/normalizr)'s `Schema` used for TpT-Connect to infer how the resource returned to be stored in the global state for future use.
-If a string is given, TpT-Connect will convert it to a simple normalizr Schema with the string as the key.
-If Schema is not provided, TpT-Connect will not attempt to normalize any of the data returned from the server.
+  [normalizr](://github.com/gaearon/normalizr)'s `Schema` used for refry to infer how the resource returned to be stored in the global state for future use.
+If a string is given, refry will convert it to a simple normalizr Schema with the string as the key.
+If Schema is not provided, refry will not attempt to normalize any of the data returned from the server.

 - `url` (`String`, required) - a complete url of the endpoint

 - `params` (`Object`, optional) - an object listing the endpoint's query params.
   This is the preferred method to add query params to a request.
-If the params are hardcoded in the URL, TpT-Connect will not be able to normalize them and store the resource for future use by other components.
+If the params are hardcoded in the URL, refry will not be able to normalize them and store the resource for future use by other components.

 - `method` (`String`, optional, defaults to `GET`) - the request's method to be